Google Nest: Nest Cam Outdoor

 Nest Cam Outdoor was announced in July 2016 and is a version of the Nest Cam adapted for outdoor monitoring.
 The main differences from the Nest Cam Indoor is in its design which is built to withstand outdoor conditions.
 In 2021, Google announced the second-generation, battery-powered Nest Cam Outdoor.
+In October 2025, Google announced the third-generation wired Nest Doorbell, with enhanced computer vision and 1440p resolution.

 Nest Cam IQ

 Nest Cam IQ was announced in June 2017 and is a more premium model of their Nest Cam Indoor.
 It features a 4K camera sensor with HDR.
 It also comes with the ability to recognize and distinguish between different faces when using the Nest Aware service.
-It also has several minor upgrades, such as better wi-fi connectivity, brighter infrared LEDs, a more powerful speaker in addition to added microphones, and a close-up tracking view, which zooms in on action occurring within view of the camera.
+It also has several minor upgrades, such as better Wi-Fi connectivity, brighter infrared LEDs, a more powerful speaker in addition to added microphones, and a close-up tracking view, which zooms in on action occurring within view of the camera.

 A weatherproof outdoor model was announced in September 2017.
 The indoor version of the Cam IQ also received an update to add Google Assistant functionality to the device in 2018.

 In 2021, the Nest Cam IQ Indoor and Outdoor were both discontinued ahead of Google's planned launch of a new line of security cameras.

 Nest Secure

-Nest Secure is a home security system announced in September 2017.
-The system consists of Nest Guard (an alarm, keypad, and motion sensor with embedded microphone), Nest Detect (a door/window and motion sensor), and Nest Tag (a key chain fob).
+Nest Secure was a home security system announced in September 2017.
+The system consisted of Nest Guard (an alarm, keypad, and motion sensor with embedded microphone), Nest Detect (a door/window and motion sensor), and Nest Tag (a key chain fob).
 The product was released in November 2017.
-Nest also has a partnership with Brinks Home Security for a monthly plan so that the Nest Protect system can be professionally monitored.
+Nest also had a partnership with Brinks Home Security for a monthly plan so that the Nest Protect system could be professionally monitored.

 In February 2019, the Nest Guard received an update to add Google Assistant, allowing it to effectively double as a smart speaker similar to Google Home for general voice commands.
 This addition has faced criticism, as the presence of a microphone inside the device was not adequately disclosed in product specifications.
-Google stated that its inclusion of a microphone was accidentally not included in the listed specifications, and was originally intended to enable future sensor functionality.
+Google stated that the inclusion of a microphone was accidentally not included in the listed specifications and was originally intended to enable future sensor functionality.

-On 19 October 2020, Google confirmed that the production of Nest Secure were discontinued officially.
-Google did not explain the reason behind discontinuation of Nest Secure, but did confirm the continuation of the service for the existing users.
+On 19 October 2020, Google confirmed that the production of Nest Secure was officially discontinued.
+Google did not explain the reason behind the discontinuation of Nest Secure but did confirm the continuation of the service for the existing users.
+However, on 7 April 2023, Google announced that the service would be shut down on 8 April 2024.